Diocese of Providence

 stories, etc.) are permitted at funeral liturgies.

-Readers you choose should come prepared and should bring a copy
+Readers you choose should come prepared and should

 of their readings with them to the funeral mass.
 They will sit with